-- f) Holistic Assessment, Resources, and Transitions for Seniors (HARTS) Program: The HARTS program provides hospital discharge planning, short- and long-term medical case management, and professional nursing services to older and vulnerable adult clients referred from the Department of Public Social Services' Adult Protective Services (DPSS APS) or In-Home Supportive Services (IHSS).
+- Holistic Assessment, Resources, and Transitions for Seniors (HARTS) Program: The HARTS program provides hospital discharge planning, short- and long-term medical case management, and professional nursing services to older and vulnerable adult clients referred from the Department of Public Social Services' Adult Protective Services (DPSS APS) or In-Home Supportive Services (IHSS).
 HARTS' primary objective is to utilize combined strategies and current RCOoA programs designed for transition care, care coordination through collaboration, and caregiver support, with the goal of improving overall health outcomes for DPSS ASD and IHSS clients.
 HARTS nursing staff provides general support to APS and IHSS social workers, including in-home medical assessments, prevention education on medical issues for clients and caregivers, and in-person and telephone-based consultations.
-HARTS is funded through a partnership with DPSS-APS. - g) Health Homes Program (HHP): The Medi-Cal HHP is a program administered by the state and locally through Molina Healthcare and Inland Empire Health Plan (IEHP).
-The Riverside County Office on Aging has contracted with Molina Healthcare to be a Community-Based Care Management Entity (CB-CME) in Hemet, Perris, Lake Elsinore, and surrounding areas.
-Members are provided with a care team that coordinates their physical and behavioral health care services and connects them to community services and 32) housing, as needed.
-HHP is funded through a partnership with Molina Health Care. - h) Hospital Liaison Program: Via the evidence-based Care Transitions Intervention (CTI) program, social workers from RCOoA are embedded in the Riverside University Health System (RUHS) County Hospital to partner with hospital social workers and discharge planners to assist older adult patients who are returning home after an acute care admission, with issues related to that transition.
+HARTS is funded through a partnership with DPSS-APS. - Hospital Liaison Program: Via the evidence-based Care Transitions Intervention (CTI) program, social workers from RCOoA are embedded in the Riverside University Health System (RUHS) County Hospital to partner with hospital social workers and discharge planners to assist older adult patients who are returning home after an acute care admission, with issues related to that transition.
 The CTI program helps both patients avoid repeat hospitalizations and unnecessary institutionalization.
-This service is provided directly by AAA staff.
-This program is funded through a partnership with RUHS. - i) In-Home Support Services (IHSS)-Eligible Client Outreach: The IHSS-Eligible Client Outreach program provides outreach to clients who have active Medi-Cal and meet the aged, blind, and disabled criteria for In-Home Supportive Services (IHSS).
-These clients are likely to benefit from IHSS, but have not applied for services.
-RCOoA provides application assistance to potential IHSS clients applying for the service in order to address barriers to enrollment and participation.
-RCOoA also assists clients with the IHSS application, necessary follow-up, and provides training and support to new IHSS recipients to better understand their role as the employer of an IHSS caregiver.
-The program is funded through a partnership with DPSS IHSS.

-new

-- j) COVID CARES: Through a partnership with DPSS' Adult Services Division, the COVID Community Assessment & Response Efforts for Seniors (COVID CARES) program provides individualized needs assessment to the most vulnerable seniors, who are receiving emergency COVID services for the purpose of evaluating ongoing needs and long-term supports once preventative orders during the pandemic are lifted.
-Through the ADRC, COVID CARES provides outreach and resources care planning, including assessment and coordination of basic nutritional and personal care needs, with the goal of improving overall health and independent living outcomes related with the challenges of COVID stay-at-home orders.
-The program also provides linkages to short- and long-term community resources that emphasize no-contact, virtual, and/or safely distanced socialization activities geared at reducing the effects of physical isolation stemming from the need to quarantine during the pandemic, and thereafter. - k) Homeless Case Management: RCOoA's Homeless Case Management program reflects important partnerships with several other County departments: Riverside University Health Systems Behavioral Health, Department of Public Social Services Adult Protective Services, and the Riverside County Housing Authority.
+This service is provided directly by RCOoA staff.
+This program is funded through a partnership with RUHS. - Senior Homelessness Integrated Partnerships (SHIP) Program: RCOoA's SHIP program is delivered in partnership with several County departments: Riverside University Health Systems Behavioral Health, Department of Public Social Services Adult Protective Services, and the Riverside County Housing Authority.
 Through this program, homeless adults (age 55 and older) are engaged and assessed for immediate risk and case severity.
 Any immediate issues are addressed by RUHS-Behavioral Health and Adult Protective Services; once stabilized, clients are referred to RCOoA for ongoing case management, including referral to Section 8 expedited housing, Project RoomKey, or other available housing placement resources.
 Acting as the primary case management resource, RCOoA ensures ongoing support, which guarantees that needed services are continuing, housing placement occurs, and any issues that partners and clients may face are being addressed.
-This program is funded through a partnership with Housing, Homelessness Prevention, and Workforce Solutions.
+This program is funded through a partnership with Housing, Homelessness Prevention, and Workforce Solutions. - Access to Technology (ATT) Program: In alignment with the California Master Plan for Aging's goal to close the digital divide, RCOoA's Access to Technology (ATT) program utilizes funding from the California Department of Aging (CDA) to provide older and disabled adults with digital devices and access to affordable internet plans.
+The goal of the program is to improve client's access to community resources, increase social connections and communication, and build self-confidence using new technology.
+RCOoA will offer digital devices including laptops, tablets, and smart home monitors, Wi-Fi hotspots, and technical training to introduce basic functions, common apps, and accessing web-based support services. - Career Pathways Program: As part of a statewide effort to grow and educate the direct care provider workforce, RCOoA has partnered with the Riverside County Public Authority (PA) to train In-Home Supportive Services (IHSS) providers, consumers, and applicants with a goal of increasing the quality of care for recipients.
+RCOoA's training program builds care provider knowledge and skills to manage IHSS recipients, promote meaningful communication between recipients and providers, and improve care outcomes.
+RCOoA trainers deliver a robust curriculum that emphasizes equity, identifying cultural differences, and treating recipients with dignity.
+Training courses include Caregiver Basics, Older Adult Sensitivity Training, Caregiver Stress and Burnout, and Living with Dementia.